You must usually give notice to end a month to month tenancy.

 - the date on which you'll be leaving the property

-- the address the landlord can use to contact you after you've left - for example, to return your tenancy deposit.
+- the address the landlord can use to contact you after you've left, for example to return your tenancy deposit

 If possible, deliver the notice letter to your landlord by hand and ask for a receipt.
 If you post it, it's best to send it by recorded delivery.

-The landlord can continue to charge you rent, so you're likely to build up rent arrears.
+The landlord can continue to charge you rent, so you could build up rent arrears.

-'Doing a runner' may also make it harder for you to find a new home.
+Leaving without giving notice or paying your rent in full could also make it harder to find a new home.
 Most private landlords and letting agents ask new tenants for references from previous landlords.
-They may not want to rent to a tenant who has abandoned a tenancy or licence in the past, or has a history of rent arrears.
+They might not want to rent to a tenant who has abandoned a tenancy or has a history of rent arrears.